kottans/mock-repo/README.md

+## Greetings

+My name is Vlad and I am alco^w glad to be here!
+I want to learn alot of cool stuff with you guys.
+I am already know some about HTML, CSS, JS, and have few pet-projects (you can see it on [my github](https://github.com/rashevskyv)), but I am not have alot of motivation for finished what I've starts to learn =)

+I hope I can find here that will motivate me to reach the end!
+Good luck everyone and Glory to Ukraine!

+____

 <h2 align="center">Hi everyone!
 My name is Rostyslav</h2>
 Glad to join this group.
 I wish you all the fulfillment of your desires and dreams.
 This is my repository(https://github.com/Ros1989/kottans-frontend).
 Subscribe to my GitHub https://github.com/Ros1989